pulumi/docs/content/blog/build-publish-containers-iac/index.md

 {{< /choosable >}}

 Notice here that we are referring to the resulting image name from our service specification.
-All we need to do run a ‘pulumi up' and Pulumi will now build, publish, and consume our application's container image from within our Kubernetes cluster:
+All we need to do run a 'pulumi up' and Pulumi will now build, publish, and consume our application's container image from within our Kubernetes cluster:

 ```bash
 $ pulumi up